 Required: Materials: LabSim Online access with paid subscribtion at Testout.com.
 Product: Testout Network Pro N10-005 ISBN 978-1-935080-43-5

 Ask the instructor for a Promotion Code to get a discount.
 Student price: $89 (Regular $495).
 The product includes 79 Training Videos, 31 Demonstrations, 65 Section Quizzes, 56 Lab Simulation Exercises, 81 Written Lessons, 573 Exam Questions.
 Access valid for18 months.

-Other Optional Materials: storage device for copies of class software.
+Other Optional Materials: storage device.
 Any large flash drive or portable disk will suffice.
 I use newegg.com or tigerdirect.com.

 |Optional Text: Computer Networking.
 Internet Protocols

 ISBN-13: 978-0471661863 or ISBN-10: 0471661864 or latest edition.
 Comes with CD with Wireshark sample captures for packet analysis.
 About $60 new, $10 used, online.

 Free similar materials online at wireshark.org.
 Wireshark User's Guide.

 Students interested in a packet analysis course ( CNT 7502 Wireshark) may obtain more info by contacting instructor John Gonder.
 Email: JGonder at LasPositasCollege.edu .